 Henni tries to impress upon me how sick she thinks it is that American tourists are so nervous about their children having to share a double bed.
 She keeps repeating, "This is sick in head, krank im Kopf.
 Never would a European family ask for twin beds for brother and sister.
 Never.
 Why Americans…why they insist?"

 In a small town, everyone knows everything.
-People get along impressively well.
-The only gang universally not liked seems to be the cartel of farm boys who take tourists on horse and buggy rides — apparently they are about as charming as their horses.
+In Rothenburg, people seem to get along impressively well.
+As far as I can tell, the only gang universally not liked is the cartel of farm boys who take tourists on horse and buggy rides — apparently they are about as charming as their horses.

-I told Henni of a wonderful new hotel I found run by Herr Hocher (Hotel Spitzweg).
+I told Henni of a wonderful hotel I'd just found, run by Herr Hocher (Hotel Spitzweg).
 I tell her he reminds me of the Wizard of Oz enjoying a relaxed retirement.
 She concurs and marvels at how I am able to uncover the characters of the town.

 I marvel at — in Rothenburg — how easy that is.
 As a guidebook writer, my challenge is to help travelers connect with real people.
 As I get to return year after year, it's easier for me.
 For travelers, the challenge is to find places where you can be a part of a quirky yet lovable community…if only for a short visit.
 Rothenberg is a good place to start.